breadbear/hello-world/README.md

 # hello-world

-I write theses and dissertations and whatnot for cheating greaduate students.
+I write theses and dissertations and whatnot for cheating graduate students.